marcio-marine-corps-soldier/technology/projects/Web-Sites/CryptoPro/README.md

 ## 📄 License

 This project is under the MIT license.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details.

 ## 👤 Author